-Salmonella enterocolitis is an infection in the lining of the small intestine that is caused by salmonella bacteria.
+Salmonella enterocolitis is a bacterial infection in the lining of the small intestine that is caused by Salmonella bacteria.
 It is a type of food poisoning.

 Salmonella infection is one of the most common types of food poisoning.
-It occurs when you swallow food or water that contains salmonella bacteria.
+It occurs when you eat food or drink water that contains Salmonella bacteria.

-The salmonella germs may get into the food you eat in several ways.
+The Salmonella germs may get into the food you eat in several ways.

 You are more likely to get this type of infection if you:

 Your health care provider will perform a physical exam.
-You may have a tender abdomen and tiny pink spots, called rose spots, on your skin.
+You may have a tender abdomen and develop tiny pink spots, called rose spots, on your skin.